 Solving the Supply Chain Challenge

-We hear from a lot of companies that finding and qualifying suppliers, items, and ingredients is manual and disjointed.
-Networking at trade shows, online research, and constant contact through emails and phone calls requires enormous time and effort.
+We hear from many companies that finding and qualifying suppliers, items, and ingredients is manual and disjointed.
+Networking at trade shows, online research, and trying to connect through emails and phone calls requires enormous time and effort.
 Suppliers are backlogged and slow to respond.
-Documents end up in files, and the data they contain can’t be used for insight or easily accessed for an audit.
-With the information, you need scattered across multiple locations and no visibility into what the other members of your supply chain are doing, it can feel like you’re spinning your wheels.
-All of this adds up to inefficiency and waste, and grinds your new product development process to halt.
+Documents end up in files, and the data they contain can't be used for insight or easily accessed for an audit.
+With the information, you need scattered across multiple locations and no visibility into what the other members of your supply chain are doing, it can feel like you're spinning your wheels.
+All of this adds up to inefficiency and waste and grinds your new product development process to halt.

-If you’re a food, supplement, or CPG manufacturer looking to drive collaboration, supply chain transparency, and a stronger supplier program, TraceGains can help.
-Learn more about Supplier Management.
+If you're a food, supplements, or CPG manufacturer looking to drive collaboration, supply chain transparency, and a more robust supplier program, TraceGains can help.
+Learn more about TraceGains Supplier Management.